 Great Northern rebuilt the burned cabins shortly after the fire, adding a campstore and a coffee shop, and later four motels.
 For many years these buildings were painted a startling pink, but they were converted to a more appropriate shade of brown in 1983.

-Wartime austerity forced the closing of Glacier's hotels from 1943 through 1945.
+World War Two Wartime austerity forced the closing of Glacier's hotels from 1943 through 1945.
 Many Glacier lay shuttered durin these years, attended by Fred and Ester Knowlton, its longtime caretakers.
 These years saw the passing of an era.

 Before the war, the great majority c tourists came by rail.
 They were brought to Many Glacier by buses, and generally took the trails on horseback.
 Hundreds of riders saddled up each morr ing at "The Puff and Blow."
 The Annex was occupied largely by wealthy familiar who stayed for most of the summer.